Quincy Jones

-Early life
+Early life and education

-Quincy Delight Jones Jr. was born in the South Side of Chicago, Illinois on March 14, 1933, the eldest of two sons to Sarah Frances (née Wells; died 1999), a bank officer and apartment complex manager, and Quincy Delight Jones, a semi-professional baseball player and carpenter from Kentucky.
-Jones's paternal grandmother was an ex-slave from Louisville, and Jones later discovered that his paternal grandfather was Welsh.
-With the help of the author Alex Haley in 1972 and Latter-day Saint researchers in Salt Lake City, Jones discovered that one of his mother's ancestors was James Lanier, a relative of poet Sidney Lanier.
-Jones said, "He had a baby with my great-grandmother [a slave], and my grandmother was born there [on a plantation in Kentucky].
+Quincy Delight Jones Jr. was born in the South Side of Chicago on March 14, 1933, the elder of two sons to Sara Frances (née Wells; 1904–1999), a bank officer and apartment complex manager, and Quincy Delight Jones (1895–1971), a semi-professional baseball player and carpenter from Charleston, South Carolina.
+Quincy Jr.'s paternal grandmother was an ex-slave from Louisville, and he later discovered that his paternal grandfather was Welsh.

+Furthermore, Jones said, "He had a baby with my great-grandmother [a slave], and my [maternal] grandmother was born there [on a plantation in Kentucky].
 We traced this all the way back to the Laniers, the same family as Tennessee Williams."
 Learning that the Lanier immigrant ancestors were French Huguenots who had court musicians among their ancestors, Jones attributed some of his musicianship to them.

-For the 2006 PBS television program African American Lives, Jones had his DNA tested, and genealogists researched his family history again.
-His DNA revealed he is mostly African, but also has 34% European ancestry on both sides of his family.
-Research showed that he has English, French, Italian, and Welsh ancestry through his father.
-His mother's side is of West and Central African descent, specifically the Tikar people of Cameroon.
+For the 2006 PBS television program African American Lives, Jones had his DNA tested and genealogists researched his family history again.
+His DNA revealed he was mostly African, but also had 34% European ancestry on both sides of his family.
+Research showed that he had English, French, Italian, and Welsh ancestry through his father.
+His mother's side was of West and Central African descent, specifically from the Tikar people of Cameroon.
 His mother also had European ancestry, including Lanier male ancestors who fought for the Confederacy, making him eligible for membership in the Sons of Confederate Veterans.
-Among his ancestors is Betty Washington Lewis, a sister of president George Washington.
+Among his ancestors was Elizabeth Washington Lewis, a sister of president George Washington.

 Jones's family moved to Chicago during the Great Migration.
 Jones had a younger brother, Lloyd, who was an engineer for the Seattle television station KOMO-TV until his death in 1998.
-Jones was introduced to music by his mother, who always sang religious songs, and next-door neighbor Lucy Jackson.
+Jones was introduced to music by his mother who always sang religious songs, and next-door neighbor Lucy Jackson.
 When Jones was five or six, Jackson played stride piano next door, and he would listen through the walls.
-Jackson recalled that after he heard her one-day, she could not get him off her piano.
+Jackson recalled that after he heard her playing one day, she could not get him off her piano.